Gaius-Augustus/BRAKER/README.md

 -   `Math::Utils`

-For ProtHint,  optionally used by BRAKER,  also install:
+For ProtHint, used when protein input is supplied,  also install:

 -   `MCE::Mutex`